sirk390/writeups/New-Authent.md

 From the description, we understood that the seed is an 8 digit number ('the same 8 digit number as the safe code')

-Some algorithm parameters were given like "param HMAC-SHA1, 30s steps, 10 bytes secrets", however the 10 bytes secret was confusing as it was in conflict with the previous information an 8 digit number.
+Some algorithm parameters were given like "param HMAC-SHA1, 30s steps, 10 bytes secrets", however the 10 bytes secret was confusing as it was in conflict with the previous information of an 8 digit number.

 After trying a few variations on the key encoding, the below program returned pretty quickly with a result *83427324*: